 - BBC, Oct 1, 2013, “Building work relationships.”

 - Bloomberg Businessweek, U.S. News & World Report Health, MSN Health, Chicago Tribune, HRExecutive, Canadian HR Reporter, among others, April/May 2011.
 “Compassionate responses to emotional outbursts at work.”

 - New York Times, Oct 2, 2005.
 “The office collection: To give or not to give.”

 - Los Angeles Times, Nov.
 1998.
 “Making sense of the madness: People express anger in ways ranging from tantrums to outbursts”

 - Wall Street Journal, Nov.
 19, 1996.
 “Annual agony: It’s time to evaluate your work, and all involved are groaning.”

 |Office:||Alter Hall A333H|

-A business professional with 30+ years of experience gained at Fortune 500 and mid-sized companies, Mike Guglielmo has held numerous positions in a myriad of disciplines throughout his career.
+A business professional with over 35 years of experience gained at Fortune 500 and mid-sized companies, Mike Guglielmo has held numerous positions in a myriad of disciplines throughout his career.
 He has held officer, mid-management, and staff positions in Accounting, Finance, Materials Management, Operations, Information Technology, and Human Resources throughout his career, and draws from this eclectic mix of experience and knowledge in dealing with the daily challenges of corporate America.
 He is a Certified Six Sigma Green Belt and holds a MBTI® Certification as well.
 In 2011, Mike was named HR Person of the Year for the Philadelphia area.

 - Talent Assessment – Making the Quality of Hire Difference – August 16, 2012 – Webinar – Aberdeen Group (delivered with Mollie Lombardi, Research Director – Human Capital Management, Aberdeen Group and Jack Kramer, Vice President of Field Operations for SkillSurvey)